google/vim-codefmt/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a general question
+about: Ask a general question about vim-codefmt
 title: ''
 labels: question
 assignees: ''